Home > Activities and services > Befriending

 Befriending

 We offer one to one befriending for people aged 70 and over who feel lonely or isolated and specialised befriending for people with a diagnosis of dementia.
-A volunteer befriender will visit once a week for an hour or so, offering companionship.
-Some volunteer befrienders are also happy to take the person they befriend out for a coffee using their own cars.

 If you feel you or someone you know would benefit from a befriender, a professional will need to make a referral on your behalf.
 This will be someone who knows you and provides you with some kind of professional care or support, such as a social worker, GP, or paid care worker.
 There is more information below about how to access befriending.